30th Infantry Division "Sabauda": World War II

-In early 1939 the 45th Infantry Regiment "Reggio" in Sassari and the 60th Infantry Regiment "Calabria" in Iglesias switched names and on 15 April 1939 the Sabauda dissolved the XXX Infantry Brigade, with the two infantry regiments coming under direct command of the division.
+On 15 April 1939 the 45th Infantry Regiment "Reggio" in Sassari and the 60th Infantry Regiment "Calabria" in Iglesias switched names and on the same day the XXX Infantry Brigade was disbanded, with the two infantry regiments coming under direct command of the division.
 On the same date the 16th Artillery Regiment received the name "Sabauda".
 The division was tasked with the defence of southern Sardinia, as part of the XIII Army Corps.

-In June 1940 the division's sector was reduced to the area of Sulcis, where a allied landing was deemed most likely.
+In June 1940 the division's sector was reduced to the area of Sulcis, where an allied landing was deemed most likely.
 In December 1941 the 205th Coastal Division was activated in Carbonia, which took up the coastal defense duty, with the Sabauda tasked as mobile reserve behind the 205th Coastal Division.
 The Sabauda remained at its positions until the Armistice of Cassibile was announced on 8 September 1943.
 On 10 September 1943 the division repositioned itself northwards along the Villacidro-Samassi-Selegas-Suelli line to deflect an expected attack by the German 90th Panzergrenadier Division.
 However the Wehrmacht decided to evacuate its forces to Corsica and the Italian units on Sardinia allowed them to withdraw unhindered.

 After Sardinia was secured the Sabauda moved to Sicily on 10 November 1943, where it initially took up positions in the Enna-Caltanissetta region, until it relocated to the Messina-Catania-Syracuse area in September 1944.
 On 1 October 1944 the division was reformed as Internal Security Division "Sabauda" and for the rest of the war engaged primarily in airfield defence, policing and demining work.

 Infantry Brigade "Reggio"

 On 15 August 1946 the Internal Security Division "Sabauda" was downsized to brigade and, due to the result of the 1946 Italian institutional referendum, which had resulted in the deposition of the Royal House of Savoy, the brigade was named Infantry Brigade "Reggio".
-The Reggio was dissolved with most of its units on 1 Februar 1948, while the 46th Infantry Regiment "Reggio" joined the Infantry Division "Aosta".
+The Reggio was dissolved with most of its units on 1 Februar 1948, while the 45th Infantry Regiment "Reggio" joined the Infantry Division "Aosta".